EvilJordan/GMER/README.md

-Posting this in #general for feedback!
+# GMER - **G**aming **M**etadata **E**(x)ternal **R**egistry

-So what I'm trying to do is design our NFTs in a way that extends beyond just simple collectibles, preparing for actual utility, interoperability, and upgradeability _in the future_.
+### An ERC-721-compatible NFT designed to hold metadata in a way that extends beyond just simple collectibles; including extensible utility, interoperability, and upgradeability.

-The problem is metadata can either be **mutable** or **immutable**, but not both, and anything we want to do should be compatible with existing standards, and use the `tokenURI()` method.
-There are no current standards or adopted paradigms to handle this, and GameStop is in a position to influence that.

-A note before reading: our `tokenID` is made up of a deterministic formula that can be decomposed into: `companyID`, `collectionID`, and `editionID`. `myCompanyID` is equivalent to `companyID` unless otherwise specified in a function call.
-Additionally, Brecht at Loopring and I worked this out over the course of the past few days, so at least there is one intelligent person with eyes on this already.

-The crux of this proposal is what I'm calling the **G**ameStop **M**etadata **E**(x)ternal **R**egistry – **GMER**.

-This is a L1 contract that exists sort of like ENS in that it holds records and pointers to data elsewhere.
+This is an L2 contract that exists sort of like ENS in that it holds records and pointers to data elsewhere.

-Anyone could register a "top level" `companyID` within GMER, though we would reserve a large chunk for GameStop to own and manage.
+Anyone could register a "top level" `companyID` within GMER.
 A `companyID` is registered to the `msg.sender` that created it in a mapping of `_companyID -> address`, though this could be extended to allow/revoke permissions for other addresses as well.
 Only `companyID` owners/managers are allowed to create `collectionID`s underneath that `companyID`.
 There is now one more level, by default, with the same `myCompanyID` again.
-This indicates that this `Company.Collection.Company` is the source of truth for _immutable_ data relating to the individual `editionIDs` that fall under this Collection. `myCompanyID` is an array, with the first index - called a `patch` containing a key of `directory`, pointing to the immutable IPFS directory hash we create during our GameStop minting process.
+This indicates that this `Company.Collection.Company` is the source of truth for _immutable_ data relating to the individual `editionIDs` that fall under this Collection. `myCompanyID` is an array, with the first index - called a `patch` - containing a key of `directory`, pointing to the immutable IPFS directory hash we created during the minting process.

+The `tokenID` referenced in this document is made up of a deterministic formula that can be decomposed into: `companyID`, `collectionID`, and `editionID`. `myCompanyID` is equivalent to `companyID` unless otherwise specified in a function call.

 The structure thus-far looks like this:

 ```
 100 // companyID